The Hero Visits

 "Kehma, you were pretty relaxed even when the hero was here…"

-It was good timing.
-I had brought her to my room to use as a hug pillow.
+The timing was perfect.
+I had just brought her to my room to use as a hug pillow.

 "Niku.
 About your name."